GoraNetwork/gora-dao-smartcontracts/README.md

 GoraDAO contracts follow these principal designs:
 - No static or hard coded value
 - All scenarios are created based on ABI calls to GoraDAO contracts
-- There are one Proposal and one Vesting contract per Proposal to make the GoraDAO as decentralized and permission-less as possible!
+- There are one Proposal and one Vesting contract(future work) per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs complying to ARC4
 - No Update or Delete for Proposals
 - No app opt-in or local state usage anywhere